itflow-org/itflow/README.md

 <!-- LICENSE -->
 ## License

-ITFlow is distributed under the GPL License in the hope that it will be useful, but WITHOUT ANY WARRANTY.
-See `LICENSE.txt` for details.
+ITFlow is distributed "as is" under the GPL License, WITHOUT WARRANTY OF ANY KIND.
+See `LICENSE` for details.

 <!-- MARKDOWN LINKS & IMAGES -->